bnookala/virtual-pizza/README.md

 ## prior art
 based on https://github.com/stuartleeks/virtual-kubelet-web-mock-nodejs

-## deploying
-deploy virtual kubelet using the helm chart to your cluster

 ## endpoint analogies
 * /createPod - create and place order
 * /updatePod - not implemented